 Borelais' genetics represent an extreme consolidation of type, and so we can clearly see where he received his tremendous talent from.
 He is inbred 3x4x4 to the full brothers Super Supreme SB and Supreme Sultan SB, through sons and daughters.
 Full siblings, especially sex balanced are the strongest design we can create in our foals for potency.
-But a strong design will not guarantee a sport sensation; those lines must be of excellent sport sources.
+But a strong design alone will not guarantee a sport sensation; those duplicated lines must be of excellent sport quality.

 Discovering the talent of Borealis SB through his pedigree, that is seeing the genetic source, is a study for us on why it is important to build out our lineages more than a few generations if we really want to understand what we have.
 A quick look at his lineage and we notice he has three full brothers 3x4x4 Super Supreme SB and Supreme Sultan SB.
 They are sons of the champion Valley View Supreme SB, a proven transmitter of sport talent, but they did not just possess his talent, instead they act as conduits of the ability, and we see they presented it down to Borealis SB.